2016b093005/oracle-rman-cloudcontrol/README.md

 This scripts follow the KISS concept (keep it simple and stupid) with all advantages and disadvantages - and needs some work for maintenance and setup.
 IMPROVEMENTS: GLOBALIZE variable section and pre check scripts.
 (Maybe verify new feature max. parallel jobs if scheduled via CloudControl.)
+Archivelogs should be backuped via cron or maybe use CHRONOS Job scheduler.

 ## Repository Information
 ./sbin      => contains an example linux shell caller scripts